ErikSenn/algorithmic_price_discrimination_cummings_et_al_2020/README.md

-# Algorithmic Price Discrimination - Possible Welfare Outcomes of 3rd order price discrimination with noisy measure of buyers valuation.
+# A visualization of "Algorithmic Price Discrimination - Possible Welfare Outcomes of 3rd order price discrimination with noisy measure of buyers valuation".
 ## About
 This small project simulates the welfare implications of 3rd order price discrimination with uncertainty about the buyers' product valuations.
 The code implements an easy example of Cummings et al. (2020) to provide an inuition for their theoretical results.
-The paper and the specific example analyzed here is described in [Presentation](haglund_senn_stalder__cummings_et_al.pdf), Section "Noisy Signal".
+The paper and the specific example analyzed here is described in this [Presentation](haglund_senn_stalder__cummings_et_al.pdf), Section "Noisy Signal".

 ## Related Literature
 Cummings, Rachel, et al. "Algorithmic Price Discrimination".
 31st Annual ACM-SIAM Symposium on Discrete Algorithms (SODA 2020), Salt Lake City, UT, USA, 5-8 January 2020.